 In order to rouse his newly assigned group of men from their first defeat in North Africa (he's replacing an ineffectual general who let the boys get slaughtered), Patton initially presents himself as a maniac for discipline and army regulation, making his men fear and hate him, but the hate makes them better soldiers, and when they finally measure up, his admiration becomes enough of a reward that they're ready to die for him.
 As Cesar "The Dog Whisperer" Milan would say, he is an excellent pack leader, radiating calm, assertive energy and understanding that all affection must be earned for it to have value.
 Or as Tura Satana said in FASTER PUSSYCAT, KILL KILL: "You don't have to believe it, just act it."
 Patton doesn't mind that your hands shake so long as you're trying to keep them steady.
 It's only when you cower and quit that he boots you into the deep end like a sadistic but wise pool instructor (my own most hated-feared childhood figure).

 I don't dare presume I wouldn't be ten times more afraid and shell-shocked in the field of battle than the man Patton slaps, or even Jeremy Davies in SAVING PRIVATE RYAN (1998).
 One can't know from a besotted armchair field position, but there are other ways to prove your courage, such as smuggling drugs out of Istanbul, or trying to score with the hottest chick in the room without any wingman or back-up, or bluffing your way past the velvet ropes at a hot nightclub, or even just not drinking, one day at a time.
 True adult courage is important to bear in mind as the alienating effect of technology quietly mutates us back into children via unsupervised lengths of time in complete privacy, allowing the illusion of a mommy bound to serve you instead of vice versa.
 If God had given us wings he'd expect us to fly, even demand it, so in the age of internet, why not go all the way and abandon your body?
 If God hadn't meant us to leave our bodies he wouldn't have given us the internet.
 Needless to say, that kind of alone time is deprived our common foot soldier or tank brigadier.
-He was booted into manhood and had to stay there until he realized he liked it, and that could take years.
+You can get almost anything in the army except privacy.
+A soldier is booted into manhood and has to stay there until he likes it, and that could take years.
 By the time he figures it out, the war is over.

 One of my favorite war stories is how, during the Battle of the Bulge, the US tanks' top machine guns froze solid and couldn't be fired at the closely advancing enemy.
 Here it is, Germans breathing down their necks, bullets all around; it's freezing out, guns jammed and what do the machine gunners do?
 Urinate on them for a quick defrost!
 See, a German soldier would never think to do that.
 One needs a certain level of free-flying insanity to win a war, and that's what Patton had, and inspired in his men.
 To paraphrase Cesar Milan again: Insanity + Discipline, then affection.